carolinectan/viewing_party/README.md

   - Viewing Parties in this section list their attendees.

 ## Learning Goals

 The learning goals for this project centered around API consumption, manipulation of JSON responses, and basic authentication & authorization.

+It was necessary to implement a self-referential relationship in the User model to allow for Friendships to be formed between users.

+We were challenged to manipulate API response data without storing movie info inside of our own database.

 Example wireframes [here](https://backend.turing.io/module3/projects/viewing_party/wireframes)